How to Grow Black Beans: A Step-by-Step Guide

 What does a black bean plant look like?

 A black bean plant has green, bushy foliage with small white or purple flowers.
 As the plant matures, it produces long green pods that eventually turn black as they dry.
-The pods contain the black beans inside, typically harvested once the pods are fully matured and dried on the plant.
+The pods contain the black beans inside, which are typically harvested once they are fully mature and dried on the plant.

 What’s the best way to prevent pests and diseases?

-The best prevention is good cultural practices, such as crop rotation, proper spacing, and avoiding overhead watering.
+Good cultural practices, such as crop rotation, proper spacing, and avoiding overhead watering, are the best prevention.
 Also, keep your garden clean and remove any plant debris at the end of the season.

 Sikandar